Methodology — v2.6.0

 15%

-Variance in quality across repeated runs of the same task on held-out evals.
+Consistency signals — documented determinism controls, and on the runtime path, variance across real repeated traffic.
 Captures the gap between a peak run and a typical run.

 Weights